-As Content Creator, Giulia contributes to 50 Best’s coverage of restaurant and bars news, features and events worldwide, produces live event coverage and manages the liaison with chefs and bartenders.
-She joined the 50 Best team in 2017 after studying communications in Italy, Spain and the UK, and starting her editorial career writing hotel reviews in London.
-Giulia is also a qualified volleyball coach, speaks three languages and equally loves writing, travelling and eating.
+As Deputy Content Editor, Giulia looks after the suite of 50 Best websites, contributes to the creation of content across 50 Best's digital platforms, and manages the liaison with chefs around the world.
+She joined the team in 2017 after studying communications in Italy, Spain and the UK, and starting her editorial career writing hotel reviews in London.
+Giulia is a qualified volleyball coach, speaks three languages and equally loves writing, travelling and eating.

 Mark is the Content Editor for The World’s 50 Best Restaurants and The World’s 50 Best Bars.
 He joined the team in April 2019 after five years as Editor of Food and Travel, the world’s leading gastronomic tourism magazine.
 Before that, he was Food and Drink Editor on Men’s Health and News Editor at London’s Squaremeal.
 When not eating out in the name of good and proper research, he hits golf balls along the floor and cricket balls in the air.